srilatha99/Coded-updated/README.md

 Requires use of Visual Studio 2022 (https://visualstudio.microsoft.com/downloads) and the .NET 6.0 SDK (https://dotnet.microsoft.com/download)

-### Purpose ###

-This is a skills test developed by Coded Inc. for Software Engineer applicants.
-Applicants will fork this repository to their own, complete the objective, then provide Coded with access to their repository for review.

 ### Objective ###

-The goal of this test is to add missing functionality to an existing ASP.NET web application.
+The goal is to add missing functionality to an existing ASP.NET web application.

 ### Required Functionality ###